learn-co-curriculum/dsc-derivatives-of-non-linear-functions/README.md

 ![](./images/sprint.gif)

 We may want to know how well our track start does at one part of the race, say the starting point, versus another point later in the race.
 Then we will know what to focus on in practice.
-We can imagine the distance travelled by our track star's distance through time as represented by the function $f(x) = x^2$:
+We can imagine the distance traveled by our track star's distance through time as represented by the function $f(x) = x^2$:

 ```python